timofeysie/khipu/docs/sprints/sprint-2.md

 ```

 Even switching the label to the title passed into the route param, there is no updated happening.

+This was opened as a duplicate on #17 and has been closed so closing this also.

 ### #14 Allow links on detail pages to work #54